chef/automate/components/automate-chef-io/content/docs/backup.md

   # name (required): The name of the bucket
   name = "<bucket name>"

-  # base_path (optional):  The path within the bucket where backups should be stored
+  # base_path (optional):  The path within the bucket where backups should be stored.
   # If base_path is not set, backups will be stored at the root of the bucket.
   base_path = "<base path>"

 [global.v1.backups.gcs.credentials]
 # This is the JSON credentials file you generate during service account
 # creation, you must copy/paste the entire contents here (this is just an example)
 json = '''
   {